Cuh4/ArcheanUtils/README.md

 - `battery.xc` A library for reading the battery component in an OOP manner.
 Alias only, no IO port support.
 - `door.xc` A library for making doors using pivots and dashboards.
 This was made for a truck I made and this likely won't be useful to you as a result.
 Aliases only, no IO port support.
 - `light.xc` A library for interacting with lights in an OOP manner.
 Alias only, no IO port support.
-- `PID.XC` A library containing a single function for running a PID.
+- `PID.xc` A library containing a single function for running a PID.
 Taken from the XenonCode nodes system.
 - `pump.xc` A library for manipulating pumps in an OOP manner.
 Alias only, no IO port support.
 - `seat.xc` A library for reading seats in an OOP manner.
 Alias only, no IO port support.
 - `text.xc` A library that adds much needed text utility functions.